surma/surma.dev/content/things/reading-specs-2.md

+---json
 {
   "title": "How to read web specs Part IIa – Or: ECMAScript Symbols", "date": "2016-11-22",
   "socialmediaimage": "esnext.png",
   "live": "true"
 }
+---

 Two browsers behave differently when given the same code.
 Which one is the buggy one?
 The spec is almost guaranteed to contain the answer, but it’s notoriously hard to read.
 Maybe this will help.

 <!--more-->

 > __Note:__ Before we start: The spec is not the only or maybe not even the best source to get this kind of information.
 Specs are hard to read, the ECMAScript spec especially so.
 While there is ongoing work on making specs more digestible for developers, more approachable articles can be found on third-party sites like [MDN][MDN Symbol].
 You don’t _need_ to be comfortable with the spec to be a good web developer!

 The [ECMAScript 6 Standard][] (⚠️ 4MB!) – often abbreviated ES6, or now ES2015 – is a weird and big document.
 Originally, I wanted to write about Iterators, Generator and their respective asynchronous counterparts.
 While reading about one of the building block – “Iterables” – I was already lost: